20 English Magazines That’ll Change How You Learn The Language

-If you enjoy what you’re doing, you’ll learn better and faster!
+After all, when you enjoy what you’re doing, you’ll learn better and faster!

-Oh, and One More Thing…
+And One More Thing...

-If you like learning English real English, you should also check out the FluentU app.
-Like the website, the FluentU app lets you learn English from popular talk shows, catchy music videos and funny commercials, as you can see here:
+If you like learning English through movies and online media, you should also check out FluentU.
+FluentU lets you learn English from popular talk shows, catchy music videos and funny commercials, as you can see here:

-The FluentU app makes it really easy to watch English videos.
+The FluentU app and website makes it really easy to watch English videos.
 There are captions that are interactive.
 That means you can tap on any word to see an image, definition, and useful examples.

-For example, when you tap on the word “brought,” you see this:
+For example, when you tap on the word "searching," you see this:

 Learn all the vocabulary in any video with quizzes.
 Swipe left or right to see more examples for the word you’re learning.

 The best part?
 FluentU remembers the vocabulary that you’re learning.
-It recommends you examples and videos based on the words you’ve already learned.
+It gives you extra practice with difficult words—and reminds you when it’s time to review what you’ve learned.
 You have a truly personalized experience.